(no subject)

 [personal profile] oursin

-Happy birthday, [personal profile] natlyn and [personal profile] quinfirefrorefiddle!
+Happy birthday, [personal profile] brewsternorth!

 Daily Happiness